What Is An Employee Wellness Program?

 Not only does tracking the wellness journey offer tangible results and promote accountability, it also provides points of justification.
 If a program isn’t working you’ll be able to tell before it wastes resources.
 And if it does work, you’ll be able to show leadership how and perhaps why.

 Participation – This is simple.
 Are employees actually taking advantage of the program’s offerings?
-It’s likely the most important factor in gauging the success of any wellness initiative.
+It’s likely the most important factor in gauging the success of any workplace wellness initiative.

 If your team isn’t taking advantage of the program’s initiatives, it’s safe to say that something doesn’t resonate with them and you should resort back to the planning phase.